dilshod1d/Python_samples/README.md

 ## Interested in subscribing
 If after visiting www.sarus.com to find out more and you are interested in subscribing then we'd be glad to hear from you.
 Prices start at  $200 per nmonth including premium FX and stock market data.
-Why not drop us an email at support@sarus.com and we can discuss in detail your needs.
+Why not drop us an email at support@sarus.com and we can discuss your market reference data needs in detail.

 ## Python Version
 The Monitor+ library uses Python 3.5.